 Unlike the general population, scientific evidence suggests that football players with multiple hits to the head risk developing a neurodegenerative condition called chronic traumatic encephalopathy (CTE), which may lead to behavioral problems and dementia.
 First described in boxers who became "punch drunk" in midlife, tau neurofibrillary tangles are increasingly being found in the brains of athletes who have suffered repeated concussions from head trauma.
-These traumatic brain lesions and the cognitive loss they cause are called "chronic traumatic encephalopathy" or "CTE".

-In 2014, Dr. Dirk Keene served as one of seven neuropathologists called to serve on the first NIH national consensus forum on CTE in Washington D.C., supported by the Foundation for Sports Health Research Program and the National Football League.
+In 2014, Keene was as one of seven neuropathologists called to serve on the first NIH national consensus forum on CTE in Washington D.C., supported by the Foundation for Sports Health Research Program and the National Football League.
 The panel established that the pattern of tau protein pathology of CTE is distinct from patterns characteristic of other conditions, such as Alzheimer disease or frontotemporal degeneration.
 They identified criteria for detecting and defining CTE in the brain, which will help clarify how many football players develop the condition and, thus, the true implications for sports.
 The criteria will also help researchers diagnose signs of CTE in living athletes, using PET scans that are currently under evaluation for this purpose.
-A better understanding of the link between pathology and symptoms will further the precision medicine goals of the UW ADRC.
+A better understanding of the link between pathology and symptoms will further the precision medicine goals of the ADRC.